GLiNet-Community-Scripts/GL-iNet_utils/README.md

 - 🛠️ AdGuardHome Control Center – A central hub to toggle the service, manage/enable UI updates, and bulk manage a pre-set list of blocklists and allowlists.
 Manage persisting AdGuardHome updates through firmware updates.
 - 🆘 Fail-Safe Recovery – "Industrial" self-healing logic.
 If your AGH binary or init scripts are corrupted, the script pulls pristine copies directly from the device's /rom to restore functionality.
 - 📦 Surgical Backups for AdGuardHome – Precision-tracked AdGuardHome backups.
 Create, manage, and restore configurations, binaries, and init scripts with automated timestamping and integrity checks.
-- 💾 Zram Swap Management – Essential for lower-RAM travel routers like the Beryl 7.
+- ⚙️ System Tweaks – Zram - Essential for lower-RAM travel routers like the Beryl 7.
 Easily install and tune compressed RAM swap to prevent out-of-memory crashes.
+Package Tool manager to manage and persist your favorite essential tools.
+SSH Key installer to avoid going through Luci.
+Fan speed control to manage min, max, fan-on, and warning.
+Direct integration with the UI.
 - 📊 Performance Benchmarks – Real-world testing including stressing CPU cycles, OpenSSL throughput, raw Disk and Memory I/O speeds, and DNS throughput compared to a Beryl 7 baseline.
-Includes network benchmark leveraging Ookla Speedtest.
+Includes network benchmark leveraging Ookla Speedtest and Librespeed Test server along with OpenSpeedTest Server integration
 - 📋 Secure UCI Viewer – Quick, read-only access to your system config.
 Audit SSIDs, Wi-Fi keys, VPN tunnels, and GoodCloud settings without digging through the CLI.
-- 🚀 OpenSpeedTest Integration - Automated download and deployment of the OpenSpeedTest server script for optimized local network speed diagnostics.
 - 🔄 Native Self-Updater – Stay current with zero effort.
 The script checks GitHub on launch and can perform an in-place update.
 - 🆓 GPL-3.0 Licensed – Free, open, and community-driven.